callstack/linaria/docs/BENEFITS.md

 ### 6. Declarative dynamic styling with React

-When using the `styled` helper, Linaria will generate dynamic CSS variables which automatically update when props change.
+When using the `styled(..)` helper, Linaria will generate dynamic CSS variables which automatically update when props change.
 When writing regular CSS, you'll have to manage it manually.

 ## Advantages over CSS preprocessors